The process by which one of our adjudicators decides an appeal.

 A notice issued by a local authority to a motorist appearing to be in charge of a vehicle that was believed to be contravening a Traffic Regulation Order (TRO) of the local authority.
 A Penalty Charge Notice must contain certain information, including a description of the contravention alleged to have occurred.

-The tribunal’s online appeals portal, which allows cases to be managed, submission of evidence, for hearings to be arranged and for a decision to be received online.
-Currently only available to a limited number of local authorities.
+The tribunal’s online appeals portal, which allows cases to be managed, evidence to be submitted, hearings to be arranged and for a decision to be received online.

 Parking controlled by private companies rather than by local authorities.